-Double outrigger canoes are canoes that have an outrigger attached to both sides of the boat.
+A double outrigger canoe is a canoe that has an outrigger attached to both sides of the boat.

-Double outrigger canoes are the dominant watercraft in the Southeast Asian coastal islands.
-The presence of two outrigger floats latched across the main hull of the vessel is a common characteristic of this type of canoe.
+The double outrigger canoe is the dominant watercraft used in the Southeast Asian coastal islands.
+The presence of two outrigger floats latched across the main hull of the vessel is a common characteristic of this type of canoe in the region.

-The smaller double outrigger canoes are often used for local fishing activities.
+The smaller type of double outrigger canoe is more commonly used for local fishing activities.

-Many fishermen in Southeast Asia use small double outrigger canoes because they are light, cheap to build and efficient on the water.
+Many fishermen in Southeast Asia will use a small double outrigger canoe because these boats are stable, light, cheap to build and efficient on the water.

-The bigger outrigger canoes are mainly utilized for water-based tourism activities and medium scale fishing and trading.
-As an example, tour operators in the islands of Palawan, Philippines, rely on the relative cheapness and sturdiness of big double outrigger boats to carry tourists from point to point.
+The bigger type of outrigger canoe is mainly utilized for water-based tourism activities and medium scale fishing and trading.
+As an example, tour operators in the islands of Palawan, Philippines, rely on the relative cheapness and sturdiness of the bigger double outrigger boats to carry tourists from point to point.

 Brief history of the outrigger canoe